System updates

 6. Once the payment is complete, allow your customer to choose their desired receipt method.

-In the Square Appointments app:
+In the Square Appointments POS app

-1. Navigate to Checkout > Appointments > Go to calendar and select an appointment.
+1. Navigate to Checkout; Appointments; Go to calendar and select an appointment.

 • You can also add items or services from your Library or use the Keypad to enter a custom amount.